-9.1 SMT Introduction
+13.1 SMT Introduction

-The Prestige's SMT (System Management Terminal) is a menu-driven interface that you can access from a terminal emulator through the console port or over a telnet connection.
+The Prestige's SMT (System Management Terminal) is a menu-driven interface that you can access from a terminal emulator over a telnet connection.
+This chapter shows you how to access the SMT (System Management Terminal) menus via Telnet, how to navigate the SMT and how to configure SMT menus.

-9.1.1 Procedure for SMT Configuration via Telnet
+13.1.1 Procedure for SMT Configuration via Telnet